Welcome to our guide to living room storage options!

 This open ottoman shows the storage that can be inside a utility furnishing.
 Store pillows and throw blankets close by where you can fish them out if it gets chilly.
 Learn more here.

 This picture shows that putting shelves behind a couch is an easy way to add shelf space if you don’t have more room against the walls.
 See more of this home here.
-Designed by Garrison Hullinger Interior Design.

 Of all the kinds of shelf units that one can get, corner shelves make the most out of limited and unused space.
 These are a great idea if you have unused corners and need a bit more storage space.
 Learn more here.

-Here we see built in shelves, which are always a good option if you can manage it.
-Also there is another shelf tucked behind a couch.
-Putting a unit behind a couch is great if you have run out of blank wall space to put shelving, and you can use them to divide a larger space into more intimate seating areas.
-See more of this home here.
-Designed by Garrison Hullinger interior Design.
+Here we see built-in shelves, which are always a good option if you can manage it.
+Also, there is another shelf tucked behind a couch.
+Putting a unit behind a couch is great if you have run out of blank wall space to put shelving, and you can use it to divide a larger space into more intimate seating areas.

 These simple shelves and colorful baskets make an interesting and fun kind of drawer system for storing any variety of items.
-Source: Zillow Digs™

 This living room has a nice, sleek, and interesting cabinet against the wall that has a top that can be used as a console table.
 There is also room under that table for keeping plenty of items.
-See more of this home here.
-Designed by Homepolish.

-Here is basic bookshelf, which is always good for simple and easy storage solutions.
+Here is a basic bookshelf, which is always good for simple and easy storage solutions.
 These kinds of bookshelves come in many different colors, shapes, and sizes.
 No matter what kind of space you have in your living room, you can likely find a bookcase in this style that would fit your needs.
 Learn more here.

-This simple and rustic room uses suspended shelves to create storage without taking up much floorspace.
-With a design like this, it is important to keep things uncluttered and clean, and storage up off of the ground is a good way to keep the space open.
-See more of this home here.
-Designed by PplusP Architecture.
+This simple and rustic room uses suspended shelves to create storage without taking up much floor space.
+With a design like this, it is important to keep things uncluttered and clean, and storage up off the ground is a good way to keep the space open.

 Built-in shelves are always a great use of space and can keep storage space out of the way.
 This room also has s large center table that likely has a plethora of storage inside.
-This kind of table can fit in with a lot of different designs, and is always stylish.
-See more of this home here.
-Designed by Awork.
+This kind of table can fit in with a lot of different designs and is always stylish.

-26 Stunning and Versatile Living Room Ottoman Ideas | 28 Wonderful Living Room Color Ideas | 24 Amazing Living Room Chairs | 27 Beautiful Living Room Shelves
+Related: 26 Stunning and Versatile Living Room Ottoman Ideas | 28 Wonderful Living Room Color Ideas | 24 Amazing Living Room Chairs | 27 Beautiful Living Room Shelves